shreyasssk/todolist/README.md

-A simple ToDo-List website made using EJS templating, Node.js and MongoDB
+## A simple ToDo-List website made using
+- EJS templating
+- Node.js and
+- MongoDB

 https://morning-cliffs-17332.herokuapp.com/  <--- Live working Website Hosted on Heroku and MongoDB Atlas :)